eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 have to be successfully fulfilled to regard the command as successfully executed.

-*acks* can be returned in response to [events](#events-criterion) which have defined in their `headers`, that specific acknowledgement labels were required by the issuing command.<br/>
+*acks* can be returned in response to [events](#events-criterion) which have defined in their `headers`, that specific acknowledgement labels were required by the issuing command.
-Acks contain a *status integer* which reflects a status code with the same semantics as in HTTP, reflecting whether the ack was successful (2xx status range) or not (4xx or 5xx status range).<br/>
+Acks contain a *status integer* which reflects a status code with the same semantics as in HTTP, reflecting whether the ack was successful (2xx status range) or not (4xx or 5xx status range).
 Acks contain *headers* which include at least the `correlation-id` of the command/event to acknowledge, and optionally contain a custom *payload*.

+### Announcement criterion

+*announcements* are published by Ditto prior to an *event* taking place.
+They are created by Ditto and are e.g. published a configured amount of time before an event will likely happen.

 ## Action (optional)